madhuperera/Datto_RMM/README.md

 # Datto_RMM
 Welcome to Madhu's Repository of Scripts for [Datto RMM](https://www.datto.com/products/rmm/ "Datto RMM").
-I am sharing these scripts AS IS" without any kind of warranty.
+I am sharing these scripts "AS IS" without any kind of warranty.
 Please go through the scripts' content before deploying in your environment.

 If you have any question about any of the scripts or you have an idea for a PowerShell based script, please leave a comment.